continuing to Exceed Expectations

-The Patient Driven Payment Model (PDPM) has been approved to go into effect October 1st, 2019.
+The Patient Driven Payment Model (PDPM) went into effect October 1st, 2019.
 This new case-mix payment model focuses on resident clinical characteristics rather than volume-based services provided to determine the Medicare payment.
 This new model will replace the current Resource Utilization Group (RUG) system that has been in effect since 1998.

 Value-Based Purchasing (VBP)